Technigo/project-happy-thoughts/README.md

-# Happy Thoughts
+# Happy Thoughts 💌

-In this project we were working with an API and made a small Twitter-like application that collects and shows 'Happy Thougths' where we can all share our happy thoughts and 'heart' them 💌
+In this project I made a small Twitter-like application that collects and shows 'Happy Thougths' from a collective API.
+Now we can all share our happy thoughts and 'heart' them

 ## Tech